 Figure 13 shows the number of complaints made by people residing in different areas of Auckland over the past 12 months.

-Central had 11 complaints in the three-month period February 2021 to April 2021, the most out of the different areas.
+Central had the most complaints at 16 in the three-month period November 2021 to January 2022.

 A list of which suburbs fall into each area is provided in Appendix C.